-TEXAS STATE TEXAS STATE UNIVERSITY Physical Entry Access Controls Audit, December 2016 Issues, recommendations and action plans for this audit are being addressed.
+TEXAS STATE UNIVERSITY Physical Entry Access Controls Audit, December 2016 Issues, recommendations and action plans for this audit are being addressed.
 The details are not presented here due to exemptions allowed for information that relates to risk or vulnerability of persons or property, including critical infrastructure, to an act of terrorism or related criminal activity (Texas Government Code 418.177(2)).
-There are 17 audit recommendations outstanding from this a Three recommendations: Verification of Implementa Fourteen recommendations: In Progress Credentialing, May 2018 Human Resources (HR) management should coordinate with departments to identify all positions with a required license, certification, or other credential (LCC) and ensure that all of the identified employees in those positions are being tracked in the Learning Support Organization (LSO) module.
+There are 17 audit recommendations outstanding from this audit.
+The status for these items is as follows: Three recommendations: Verification of Implementation in Progress Fourteen recommendations: In Progress Credentialing, May 2018 Human Resources (HR) management should coordinate with departments to identify all positions with a required license, certification, or other credential (LCC) and ensure that all of the identified employees in those positions are being tracked in the Learning Support Organization (LSO) module.
 Also, HR management should ensure that appropriate expiration dates that coincide with actual expiration, renewal, or training requirement dates for maintaining the LCC are used in the LSO module.
 Lastly, HR management should implement procedures to ensure that the LCC information for new employees is communicated to Professional Development for entry into the LSO module.
 All known LCC information has been inputted in SAP and is being tracked by Human Resources.
 Item complete.
 Person Responsible: John McBride, Assistant Vice President for Human Resources Revised Timetable for Completion: December 31, 2019 (was December 30, 2018) Verification of Implementation in Progress